Fritz-D/Applied-PML/README.md

 Completed projects for the 2024/25 Winter Semester HPI course 'Applied Probabilistic Machine Learning', Group F
+For reference purposes only.
+Do not plagiarize this material and do not refer to it for completion of assignments.